kijinosu/rviaf/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# rviaf - Another R client for VIAF cluster and authority records

 ## Overview

 This R package is forked from Stefanie Schneider’s original viafr